 The website of Airthings present VOCs in a visual appealing way.
 On their website you can learn more about VOCs and their effect on human health.

 VOC’s are troublesome but are they inevitable?
-Which manufacturers provide insight into the VOC emissions of their products?
 Who can do something about them?
 Well, it's mainly the manufacturers and artists buying and using spray paint.
 Read our tips below to reduce VOC emissions if you would like to paint more sustainable.

 03. Tips to reduce VOC emissions